awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can use the `kms:EncryptionContextKeys` condition key to control access to a CMK based on the encryption context in a request for a cryptographic operation\.
 Use this condition key prefix to evaluate only the key in each encryption context pair\.
 To evaluate both the key and the value,, use the [kms:EncryptionContext:](#conditions-kms-encryption-context) condition key prefix\.

 You can use this condition key to control access based on the [encryption context](concepts.md#encrypt_context) in the AWS KMS API request\.
 Encryption context is a set of key–value pairs that you can include in AWS KMS cryptographic operations \([Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html), [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html), [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html), and [ReEncrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html)\) and the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
+Because there can be multiple encryption context pairs in a request, the [condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html) must include `ForAnyValue` or `ForAllValues`\.

-The following example policy statement uses the `kms:EncryptionContextKeys` condition key to allow use of a CMK for the specified operations only when the encryption context in the request includes the `AppName` key, regardless of its value\.
+The following example policy statement uses the `kms:EncryptionContextKeys` condition key to allow use of a CMK for the specified operations only when at least one of the encryption context pairs in the request includes the `AppName` key, regardless of its value\.

 ```
 {